Alvarado96/devops_project/README.md

 * Response: {'message':'deleted'}

 ## Data Storage
-To keep things as simple as possible we used sqlite3 to persist the data that our API served.
+To keep things as simple as possible we use sqlite3 to persist the data that our API handles.
 Sqlite3 stores data in a single file (.db) which is stored in our repository.
 So all queries made by the API are handled by that local database file.